 When selling your home, think of it as marketing a product.
-Your goal is to make your house look bigger, brighter, cleaner, and more luxurious, so that buyers can easily picture themselves living there.
-First impressions matter, and these staging tips will help you get more buyers in the door—helping you sell your home faster and at a higher market value.
+Your goal is to make your house look bigger, brighter, cleaner, and more luxurious so that buyers can easily picture themselves living there.
+First impressions matter.
+These staging tips will help you get more buyers in the door — helping you sell your home faster and at a higher market value.

 Just remember: You are not the target audience.
 These guidelines will help your home appeal to a diverse group of homebuyers, so trust the process!

 De-cluttering your home can be tricky… especially while you’re still living there.
 But it’s the single most important thing you can do to stage your home for a successful sale.

 You may look around and think, “I don’t really have any junk.”
 But in real estate, you want to think like a minimalist, emphasizing the open space, ample storage, convenience, and lifestyle that your home offers.
 Staging is the art of suggestion because buyers will ultimately have their own ideas for adding both style and function.

 For best results, rent a short-term storage unit.
 Move every non-essential item out of your home, if possible, leaving the main furniture and select accents.
 And if your furniture is dark or jumbo-sized, you may consider staging with lighter pieces, to make your space look larger and brighter in pictures.

 Style Your Bookcases and Open Shelves.